-The Apple WATCH is due for late 2015 release alongside the new iOS8.
+The Apple WATCH review is due for late 2015 release alongside the new iOS8.

-Secondly, remember that Apple provide the OS and the hardware; the platform on which app developers can develop wonderful stuff.
-Furthermore the reality is that VERY many of the hardware components that Apple use are used by everyone else.
+Secondly, remember that Apple provides the OS and the hardware; the platform on which app developers can develop wonderful stuff.
+Furthermore, the reality is that VERY many of the hardware components that Apple use is used by everyone else.

 We should also temper this with the Samsung Gear experience.
 A most wonderful looking piece of kit that then goes on to fail to deliver on numerous levels with the software underneath, at least in its initial release version.
 [And I LIKE Samsung/Android products generally !]

 I strongly suspect that Apple will not make the same software mistake.

 Coming back to hardware; read this from Wikipedia: “The Apple M7 … is a motion co-processor used by Apple Inc. in the iPhone 5S… Its function is to collect sensor data from integrated accelerometers, gyroscopes and compasses and offload the collecting and processing of sensor data from the main (CPU).
 It was introduced in September 2013…”

 So it is very likely that the Apple WATCH will also contain and rely on the M7 for my kind of data. iOS8 will be released in autumn 2014.
 It is surely very likely that the Apple WATCH will be based on that. iOS8 will contain more functional improvements than some of the more recent cosmetic enhancements, for example to iOS7.